Hardness of monadic second-order formulae over succinct graphs: Cw-trivial formulae

 According to \cite[Proposition~8, Theorem~12]{fs17}, our Theorem~\ref{thm:bad} implies:

-\begin{corollary} Let $\psi$ be given by Theorem~\ref{thm:bad}.
-If either SAT or UNSAT reduces to \textsc{Succinct-}$\phi$, then any problem in the polynomial hierarchy can be solved in polynomial time on a robust set of sizes of instances. \end{corollary}
+\begin{cor} Let $\psi$ be given by Theorem~\ref{thm:bad}.
+If either SAT or UNSAT reduces to \textsc{Succinct-}$\psi$, then any problem in the polynomial hierarchy can be solved in polynomial time on a robust set of sizes of instances. \end{cor}

 The rest of this section is a proof of Theorem~\ref{thm:bad}.
+Our construction relies on previous works from finite model theory dealing with spectrum of FO formulae.
+The key idea is that by a diagonalization argument we can build a formula with such a sparse and irregular spectrum that it is sufficiently resistant against polynomial reductions.

-For now, let $\psi$ be an arbitrary first-order sentence, and $f$ a polynomial reduction from either SAT or UNSAT to \textsc{Succinct-}$\phi$.
+For now, let $\psi$ be an arbitrary first-order sentence, and $f$ a polynomial reduction from either SAT or UNSAT to \textsc{Succinct-}$\psi$.
 If $S$ is a SAT (or UNSAT) instance, denote by ${G_{f(S)}}$ the graph succinctly represented by $f(S)$.

-\begin{definition} Let $P$ be a polynomial and $n$ a positive integer.
-The reduction $f$ is \textbf{$P$-meager in $n$} if and only if for every \emph{positive} instance $S$ of SAT with size $n$, we have:
+\begin{defi} Let $P$ be a polynomial and $n$ a positive integer.
+The reduction $f$ is \emph{$P$-meager in $n$} if and only if for every \emph{positive} instance $S$ of SAT with size $n$, we have:

-The set of values in which $f$ is $P$-meager is called the \textbf{$P$-meagerness set} of $f$. \end{definition}
+The set of values in which $f$ is $P$-meager is called the \emph{$P$-meagerness set} of $f$. \end{defi}

 If $f$ is $P$-meager in some integer $n$, then any SAT instance $S$ of size $n$ such that $G_{f(S)}$ has more than $P(n)$ vertices must be a negative instance.
 On the other hand, if $G_{f(S)}$ is smaller than $P(n)$, then we can test $\psi$ on $G_{f(S)}$ in time polynomial in $|G_{f(S)}|$ (the degree of the polynomial being the quantifier rank of $\psi$, recall that $\psi$ is a first-order sentence) and therefore in time polynomial in $n$.
 Thus we have the following lemma.